MaxVerheyen/jekyll-theme-chirpy/.container/tabs/about.md

 # MIT License
 ---

-I love the speed and useability WordPress offers in order to deploy a product.
-For a potential customer the built-in backend offers an easy to work with and clean interface.
-I’m currently working on improving my PHP skills in order to become more efficient in utilising all the functionalities WordPress has to offer.
+I'm a proficient Front-End developer that loves using SASS to compile and create beautiful designs.
+I can easily adapt to any CSS framework required.
+I also know how to use Photoshop and Illustrator, but would not consider myself a designer.

-After a 3 months internship @ Calibrate i have acquired some basic knowledge about Drupal site building, theming, module development, site administration and backend infrastructure.
-Drupal is a really flexible and modular CMS, that really empowers the customer.
+After a 3 months internship and 6 months of learning as a junior developer @ Calibrate i have acquired some basic knowledge about Drupal site building, theming, module development and site administration.

-> **Note**: I’m a self-taught, creative web developer, eager to find new opportunities to work and learn.
+In the past i have developed a few applications with Node.js, mainly using the MEN stack.
+I loved the fact that all components of the stack support applications written in one language for both server-side and client-side execution environments.

+I'm currently learing more about the React Framework and would love to incorporate that into my stack (MERN-stack).

 ***